Family. Home. Community.

 Joining a Sub-committee (Atlanta-based)

-In June 2023, the Junior Committee will begin convening sub-committees (see More Info for Members section for details) to build the next generation of Camp donors and high-impact volunteers.
+The Junior Committee will soon begin convening sub-committees (see More Info for Members section for details) to build the next generation of Camp donors and high-impact volunteers.
 Sub-committees are where you can collaborate with your peers to directly impact our campers.

 Spending Time at Camp (in Rutledge or Winder)

-You can volunteer on-site at one of our campuses through:
+You can volunteer on-site at one of our campuses by:

 Becoming a Camp Counselor